ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 => nil
 {% endhighlight %}

 Well, that was easy.
 Calling a method in Ruby is as easy as just mentioning its name to Ruby.
-If the method doesn&#8217;t take  parameters that&#8217;s all you need.
-You can add empty parentheses if you&#8217;d like, but they&#8217;re not needed.
+If the method doesn’t take parameters that’s all you need.
+You can add empty parentheses if you’d like, but they’re not needed.

 What if we want to say hello to one person, and not the whole world?
 Just redefine `h` to take a name as a parameter.

 {% highlight ruby %}